 This perhaps is the key to bringing more love into the world and especially in our relationships.
-And I would like to think that all my relationships are now love based and much more authentic and genuine that before.
+And I would like to think that all my relationships are now love based and much more authentic and genuine than before.

 If I can do it so can you!

-You too can have authentic relationships which are heart-centred and full of love – and here my 8 simple tips to help you bring more love into the world:-
+You too can have authentic relationships which are heart-centred and full of love – and here are my 8 simple tips to help you bring more love into the world:-

 1. Next time you are in a potential conflict or disagreement with someone, ask yourself – does this really matter?
 Will I even be talking about this in the months and years to come!?

 2. Take a time out – get away from the situation and let your emotions calm down.
-Otherwise as in my examples above, you might end up doing something you’ll regret for the rest of your life.
+Otherwise, as in my examples above, you might end up doing something you’ll regret for the rest of your life.

 3. Put yourself in the other person’s place and ask how you would want to be treated if you were them.
 Then treat them exactly the same way if not even better.